One great week of Albania travel experiences

 Tirana tourist information: Just useless!

 The beautifully set up tourist information of Tirana right in the city center was empty.
 After I spoke to the perfectly dressed friendly girls at the counter, I understood why.
 They were very friendly, but didn’t know anything apart from maybe some opening times of museums.
-The tourist information was not set up to answer traveler questions about bus timetables, the way to the right bus station, ferries to Italy or about traveling around Albania and the nicest Albanian beaches.
-Don’t rely on them while traveling Albania.
+The tourist information was not set up to answer individual traveler questions about bus timetables, the way to the right bus station, ferries to Italy or about traveling around Albania and the nicest Albanian beaches.
+Don’t rely on them on your Albania holidays.

-At some point, they got desperate and just gave me a whole lot of tourism brochures about Tirana.
+At some point, the staff got desperate and just gave me a whole lot of tourism brochures about Tirana.
 I left – politely smiling.
 Maybe, I had expected too much.
 Helpful answers, I finally got at my hostel.

 Tirana: Great free walking tour every day